 Helen was amused by Ivy's nicknames for Dr. Stricklen but tried to refrain from chuckling.
 "Yes, same office.
 Enjoy your shower and if you need more towels let me know now."

 "No, I'm good.
 Thank you."

 Ivy lifted her face into the hot stream of water.
-The water pressure was ridiculously low, but it felt good nonetheless.
-How she longed for her lilac body gel and shampoo from home.
+The pressure was ridiculously low, but it felt good nonetheless.
+How she longed for her lavender body gel and shampoo from home.
 She didn't want anyone to know she was hospitalized so she had to make due with watery, hospital soap and shampoo that barely lathered.
 There was not enough either, but it would have to suffice.
 She enjoyed the retreat from everything and just focused on the sensations of hot water and steam.
-Suddenly she let out a scream and nearly killed herself jumping out of the shower.
+Suddenly the water became ice cold.
+She let out a scream and nearly killed herself jumping out of the shower.
 She grabbed a postage stamp sized towel that felt like sandpaper and tried to wrap it around herself.
-The water had gone from hot to icy cold in a split second.
 The shock put her over the edge emotionally.
 "Can't I have one decent moment in this place?" she sobbed to the air.
-"Just one stinkin' lousy moment of peace?
-One stinkin' lousy shower?
+"Just one stinking, lousy moment of peace?
+One lousy shower?
 God, I hate this place.
 Why do you have me here?"
 It seemed every near pleasant moment was always stolen from her by something.
 The emotional roller coaster never came to an end, just a straight-a-way here and there for a reprieve.